mseminatore/dsktools/README.md

 tinkering with that machine.
 Amazingly I still have a functioning device!
 Using the [CoCo SDC](https://retrorewind.ca/coco-sdc) from RetroRewind I am able to move files between my CoCo and other devices via SD Card.
-The Coco SDC accesses within virtual disk files on the SD Card.
-So I needed a way to manipulate DSK files.
+The Coco SDC accesses files from within virtual disk drives on the SD Card.
+I needed a way to manipulate DSK files in order to move files to/from my device.

 While there are a number of existing tools for working with DSK files, I've never had the opportunity to work directly on a file system.
 As the